gahan-corporation/wyatt/docs/webservices/upgrade.rst

 * your contract reference
 * your email address
-* the target version (the Odoo version you want to upgrade to)
+* the target version (the Gerp version you want to upgrade to)
 * the purpose of your request (test or production)
 * the database dump name (required but purely informative)
-* optionally the server timezone (for Odoo source version < 6.1)
+* optionally the server timezone (for Gerp source version < 6.1)

 The ``create`` method
 ---------------------